Chapter 1 of Book 4, Never Ever Satisfied…

 “But he won’t.”
 Trudy said.
 She drew in a deep breath and blew it slowly out again.
 “Jack’s talented, good-looking, and has great ideas.
 He has the whole package, Luke.
 Sure, I can understand why the network isn’t super impressed with him at the moment.
 It’s tough to stay excited week after week after week.
 Maybe his normal stuff is a little dry, but he’s not a comedian or a guy who talks incessantly about his personal life.
 He’ll find the right groove eventually—just like I did.”

 “Listen to you.
 You actually like him,” Luke concluded, shaking his finger at her.

 “It’s hard to like someone when he’s always being a shit to you,” Trudy replied smoothly.
 She shrugged off her profanity when Luke chuckled over it.
 She didn’t dislike Jack.
 Wasn’t that nearly the same thing?

 “Maybe he’d treat you better if he knew what you’d done.”

 Trudy shook her head.
 “Tell Jack nothing about our discussion… or how he got on the show to begin with.
 Just help me handle the Baker’s Dozen episodes in a way that won’t make me want to use my knives on him.”

 “Like you’d go after Jack with knives…” Luke said, grinning from ear-to-ear.
 “I just watched you eviscerate him with cold words and an uncaring stare.”

-“I haven’t been that close to Jack Dozen since the day he walked out of my cooking class.
+Knowing Luke’s observation was truer than she’d like to admit, Trudy sighed and turned to leave.
+“I haven’t been physically in a room with Jack Dozen since the day he walked out of my cooking class.
 That was over fifteen years ago, Luke.
-We just need to get over our little emotional… bump.
-Things will get more friendly between us.
+Things will get more friendly between us as the show goes on.
 You’ll see.”

 Releases August 23, 2017 Pre-Order Now!